haimbilia/BuyHub/readme.txt

-    => 052781 - When product not attached to brand then getting error while getting coupon list on cart page => 052869 - caching directory delete issue for some server => 052895 - when catalogue is approved from admin then no email is there for the same to seller
+    => 052781 - When product not attached to brand then getting error while getting coupon list on cart page => 052869 - caching directory delete issue for some server => 052895 - when catalogue is approved from admin then no email is there for the same to seller => 052912 - front end> product editor> insert image option> upload button is not working in editor

 Enhancements :
    => Make provision to made seller